 Register of minutes

 Minutes shall be drawn up at each General Assembly meeting.
 They shall be approved and signed by the President and kept in a register of minutes.
 Copies of resolutions shall be sent via regular mail or via any other means of written communication (including e-mail) by the Secretary to the Members.
 The register of minutes shall be kept at the registered office of the Association where all Members may consult it, without, however, displacing it.
+A copy of the minutes of the meeting of the General Assembly shall be sent to all Members by e-mail or by any other written means of communication, within thirty (30) calendar days after the meeting.

 TITLE VII.
 ADMINISTRATIVE COUNCIL